Donghao-Zhao/EE450_socket_project/README.md

 c.
 The format of all the messages exchanged.

 Here is an example when clientA's input is Victor and clientB's input is Oliver and there is a match.

-* 1. Command to start clientA: ./clientA Victor.
+* 1. Command to start clientA: ./clientA Victor:

   Console output of clientA: